ampproject/amphtml/extensions/amp-live-list/amp-live-list.md

 will still try to insert new items if it identifies any and has no notion that is not on the first page.

-## How Server Side filtering works
+## Server Side filtering

-Work in Progress
+See the documentation for [Server side filtering](https://github.com/ampproject/amphtml/blob/master/extensions/amp-live-list/amp-live-list-server-side-filtering.md)

 ## Attributes